keredson/recipes/Tomato Egg Dough Drop Soup.md

 ![image](https://user-images.githubusercontent.com/2049665/223902336-816fdaa9-ba08-45ef-b28f-4c44d761f9cf.png)

 4. Add the water and most but not all of the salt.
 Bring to a boil.
-5. Sprinkle in the dough balls slowly while mixing.
+5. Sprinkle in the dough balls slowly.
 Alternate: sprinkle, let them boil, mix them in, etc. until they're all in.
-If you mix too fast they'll dissolve.
-If you sprinkle too fast they'll clump.
+If you mix too fast (before they cook a bit) they'll dissolve.
+If you sprinkle too much at one time they'll clump.
 You want lots of little dough balls in the soup.
 6. While still boiling, drizzle in some of the beaten eggs slowly, with a thin stream in a spiral.
 Don't overlap the stream, and don't mix.
 7. Let the boiling water cook it.
 It will puff up the egg bits.
 Once cooked, mix.